 COAST FORK WILLAMETTE RIVER: trout

-COTTAGE GROVE POND: trout, warmwater species
+COTTAGE GROVE POND (ROW RIVER NATURE PARK POND): trout, warmwater species

 COTTAGE GROVE RESERVOIR: trout, warmwater species